-- a) One or more consultative sessions; save that the Committee may decide not to hold any consultative sessions at a spring conference. - b) A business session or sessions for the consideration of reports from the Parliamentary Party in the House of Commons, the Parliamentary Party in the House of Lords, the Parliamentary Party in the European Parliament, the Federal Executive, the Federal Finance and Administration Committee, the Federal Policy Committee and the Federal Conference Committee together with, when appropriate, reports from any other body the Committee considers appropriate, accounts, the annual report, business motions, constitutional amendments and standing order amendments. - c) Policy motions (including motions accompanying policy papers). - d) Emergency motions. - e) Topical issue discussions. - f) Any other business which the Committee thinks appropriate.
+- One or more consultative sessions; save that the Committee may decide not to hold any consultative sessions at a spring conference. - b) A business session or sessions for the consideration of reports from the Parliamentary Parties as listed in Article 9 of the Federal Party's Constitution, the Federal Board, the Federal Policy Committee and the Federal Conference Committee together with, when appropriate, reports from any other body the Committee considers appropriate, accounts, the annual report, a motion accompanying the proposed strategy of the party, business motions, constitutional amendments and standing order amendments. - c) Policy motions (including motions accompanying policy papers). - d) Emergency motions. - e) Topical issue discussions. - f) Any other business which the Committee thinks appropriate.